yingweiwo

 Absorption, Distribution and Excretion

-After 0.1 mmol 1-naphthol injected into intestinal loops (rat in vivo), 70-90% in intestinal venous blood was present as 1-naphthol glucuronide.
-For 1.0 and 2.0 mmol injections, proportion of 1-naphthol present as 1-naphthol glucuronide was 25-50%.
+After injection of 0.1 mmol 1-naphthol into the intestinal loop (in vivo rat experiment), 70-90% of the 1-naphthol in the intestinal venous blood is present as 1-naphthol glucuronide.
+For injection doses of 1.0 and 2.0 mmol, the proportion of 1-naphthol present as 1-naphthol glucuronide is 25-50%.

-For more Metabolism/Metabolites (Complete) data for 1-NAPHTHOL (8 total), please visit the HSDB record page.
+For more complete metabolite/metabolite data on 1-naphthol (a total of 8 metabolites), please visit the HSDB record page.

 Toxicity/Toxicokinetics